Make-UpWorkClub/StudyNotes/en-US/notes/🎓Secondary 5/English/Opinion Essay.md

 First sentence of the introduction

-- Must captivate the readers
+- Interesting, captivating
-- Clearly linked to the thesis
+- Specific, clearly linked to the thesis

 Types: